Cite this

 \[\begin{aligned} H(\mathrm{X}) - \epsilon \leq -\frac{1}{N} \log p(x_1,x_2,...,x_N)\leq H(\mathrm{X}) + \epsilon \end{aligned}\]

 Does the choice of \(\epsilon\) matter?
 For the sequences in Figure 2, we’ve conveniently avoided this question since the sequences shown have an information content exactly equal to \(NH(\mathrm{X})\).
-As \(N \rightarrow \infty\), the choice becomes irrelevant, because all of the probability mass concentrates on the typical set defined with any positive value of \(\epsilon\) (Figure 3).
+But as \(N \rightarrow \infty\), the choice becomes irrelevant, because all of the probability mass concentrates on the typical set defined with any positive value of \(\epsilon\) (Figure 3).
 All typical sequences occur with approximately the same probability: \(\approx 2^{-NH(\mathrm{X})}\).

-To summarize, the AEP says that with infinite sequence length, we can ignore the vanishingly small probability that falls on non-typical sequences.
-As a result, we can focus on the typical set of \(\approx 2^{NH(\mathrm{X})}\) sequences, which each occur with probability \(\approx 2^{-NH(\mathrm{X})}\).
+In short, the AEP says that as sequence length grows, the probability on non-typical sequences vanishes, so we can focus on the typical set of \(\approx 2^{NH(\mathrm{X})}\) sequences, each occurring with probability \(\approx 2^{-NH(\mathrm{X})}\).

 Lossless compression of a length-\(N\) sequence requires \(NH(\mathrm{X})\) bits.
 A compression scheme encoding only the typical set would need \(\log_2 2^{NH(\mathrm{X})} = NH(\mathrm{X})\) bits for unique binary strings.
 Since negligible probability mass falls outside the typical set, this scheme is lossless as \(N \rightarrow \infty\).
 Fewer bits would force different typical sequences to map to the same binary string.
 More bits would waste space on non-typical sequences that occur with nearly zero probability.

-The typical set is useful for theoretical work because the number of sequences it contains can be counted, but it does not include the most probable individual sequences.
+The typical set is useful for theoretical work because the number of sequences it contains can be counted, but (for non-uniform distributions) it does not include the most probable individual sequences.
 For example, in Figure 3b, the sequence for each \(N\) that consists of \(N\) \(\textcolor{blue}{\texttt{blue}}\)s in a row is the most probable sequence, but would be omitted from the typical set for a small value of \(\epsilon\).
-For any finite \(N\) you could improve the compression algorithm described above by taking the binary string used for the least probable typical sequence and instead using it for the sequence of all \(\textcolor{blue}{\texttt{blue}}\).
-In practical situations (i.e. \(N < \infty\)), better compression can be achieved by designing for the set of most probable sequences.
+For finite \(N\), better compression can be achieved by assigning the shortest codewords to the most probable sequences rather than to typical ones.
+For example, the all-\(\textcolor{blue}{\texttt{blue}}\) sequence is more probable than any typical sequence, so giving it a shorter codeword would reduce the average encoding length.
 As \(N \rightarrow \infty\), this becomes less and less true, because the most probable sequences contain vanishingly small total probability mass.

 2.5 Mutual information

 Consider the scenario of drawing not colored marbles, but colored objects from an urn.
 We have the same four possible colors, \(\textcolor{blue}{\texttt{blue}}\), \(\textcolor{#009B55}{\texttt{green}}\), \(\textcolor{#FFB528}{\texttt{yellow}}\), and \(\textcolor{gray}{\texttt{gray}}\), and now there are also four possible object shapes: \(\blacklozenge\), \(\blacktriangle\), \(\bigstar\), and \(\mathlarger{\mathlarger{\mathlarger{\bullet}}}\).
-Our random draws will now be shape-color combinations like \(\color{blue}{\blacktriangle}\), \(\color{#009B55}{\blacklozenge}\), \(\color{#FFB528}{\blacklozenge}\), etc. \(\mathrm{X}\) will still represent the object’s color, and now we’ll also use \(\mathrm{Y}\) to represent its shape.
-The random event of drawing a particular shape with a particular color is \(\mathrm{X}, \mathrm{Y}\), and its value is governed by the joint probability distribution over \(\mathcal{X} \times \mathcal{Y}\), the outcome space of all shape/color combinations.
+Our random draws will now be shape-color combinations like \(\color{blue}{\blacktriangle}\), \(\color{#009B55}{\blacklozenge}\), \(\color{#FFB528}{\blacklozenge}\), etc. \(\mathrm{X}\) will still represent the object’s color, and now \(\mathrm{Y}\) will represent its shape.
+The joint probability distribution over \(\mathcal{X} \times \mathcal{Y}\) governs which shape-color combinations occur.

-Mutual information, denoted \(I(\mathrm{X}; \mathrm{Y})\), quantifies how well we can discriminate alternative possibilities of an unknown random event \(\mathrm{X}\) based on observing some other random event \(\mathrm{Y}\).
-It measures how much of the information gained from observing \(\mathrm{Y}=\blacktriangle\) reduces our uncertainty about the object’s color, \(\mathrm{X}\).
-The minimum possible value is \(I(\mathrm{X}; \mathrm{Y})=0\), which means that \(\mathrm{X}\) and \(\mathrm{Y}\) are independent–observing shape does not reduce uncertainty about color at all.
-The maximum possible value is the lesser of \(H(\mathrm{X})\) and \(H(\mathrm{Y})\), because a random event can neither convey more information about another event than it itself contains, nor more than the other event contains.
+Mutual information, denoted \(I(\mathrm{X}; \mathrm{Y})\), quantifies how much observing one random event \(\mathrm{Y}\) reduces our uncertainty about another \(\mathrm{X}\).
+The minimum possible value is \(I(\mathrm{X}; \mathrm{Y})=0\), which means that \(\mathrm{X}\) and \(\mathrm{Y}\) are independent: observing shape does not reduce uncertainty about color at all.
+The maximum possible value is \(\min(H(\mathrm{X}), H(\mathrm{Y}))\), because one event cannot convey more information about another than either contains on its own.
 Mutual information is symmetric: \(I(\mathrm{X}; \mathrm{Y}) = I(\mathrm{Y}; \mathrm{X})\).

-To compute mutual information, we need to know the joint probability distribution of the two variables \(\mathrm{X}\) and \(\mathrm{Y}\).
-That is, we need to know which shapes come in which colors.
-For a particular draw, say \(\color{blue}{\bigstar}\), we can calculate the amount of information that the color and shape convey about one another using the point-wise mutual information:
+To compute mutual information, we need the joint probability distribution of \(\mathrm{X}\) and \(\mathrm{Y}\), i.e., which shapes come in which colors.
+For a particular draw, say \(\color{blue}{\bigstar}\), the information that color and shape convey about one another is the point-wise mutual information:

 \[\begin{aligned} \log \left( \frac{p(x, y)}{p(x)p(y)} \right) \end{aligned}\]